 This bureau contributes to Preventing the Violent Extremism through Education (PVE-E), within SDG 4.7 Education for sustainable development and global citizenship, through regional work, in-country activities and dissemination of PVE guidelines in local languages.
 Further action is envisaged pending funding.

-As a way to contribute to SDGs 4 - Quality Education and 14 - Life Below Water , we are developing a global Ocean Literacy programme.
-The bureau has organized a Plastic Free initiative, published an Ocean Literacy Toolkit that will be tested in schools part of ASPnet and is an active contributor to the United Nations Decade of Ocean Science for Sustainable Development (2021-2030)
+As a way to contribute to SDGs 4 - Quality Education and 14 - Life Below Water, we are developing a global Ocean Literacy programme.
+The bureau has organized a Plastic Free initiative, published an Ocean Literacy Toolkit that will be testedis being tested in schools part belonging to the UNESCO of ASPNnet and is an active contributor to the United Nations Decade of Ocean Science for Sustainable Development (2021-2030).

 In 2017, UN Secretary-General António Guterres advanced detailed proposals for reforms to the UN development system (UNDS) in line with the Quadrennial Comprehensive Policy Review (QCPR) mandates.
 This process is part of the Secretary-General’s broader reform agenda, aiming to enhance the UN’s contribution to sustainable development, ensure the effective reform of the peace and security and management reform, and increase the UN system’s impact on the ground.